chellmuth/pathed/README.md

 Some of Pathed features include: Lambertian, Oren-Nayar, Beckmann microfacet, Mirror, and Glass scattering models; multiple importance sampling and next event estimation; environment maps; and heterogeneous volumetric scattering.

-My most recent endeavor has attempting to render Disney's Moana research scene.
+My most recent endeavor has been attempting to render Disney's Moana research scene.
 So far I've added support for B-spline curves, ptex textures, and hierarchical instancing.
 Currently I'm working on optimization, bug fixes, and supporting the Disney BRDF.

 ## Rendered Images ##
 <p align="center">